List of Iran national football team managers: Heshmat Mohajerani

 Mohajerani began his coaching career in 1971; he started his coaching career as the Iran U-23 National Team Coach.
 During his years as coach, he gave numerous opportunities to youths from cities other than the capital and many of those youths, including Nazari, Barzegari, Ghasempour and Pezeshkar found their way into the Team Melli.

 Under his coaching and management, Iran won the Asian Youth Championship for 4 consecutive years, while before his time the Youth Team had never won the Asian Championship.
 This achievement is a record that no other coach has been able to match.
-After this brilliant record with the youth team, Mohajerani was appointed as assistant coach to Irishman Frank O'Farrell.
+After this record with the youth team, Mohajerani was appointed as assistant coach to Irishman Frank O'Farrell.

 Mohajerani's first major achievement was winning the 1976 Asian Cup when his team beat Kuwait 1–0 in the final at Azadi Stadium.

-Shortly, the team was qualified for the Montreal Olympic games and for the first time in Iran's history, the team qualified for the next round.
-The pinnacle of Mohajerani's achievement, however, was the first ever advancement of the Iran national football team to the World Cup finals in Argentina in 1978.
+Shortly after, the team was qualified for the Montreal Olympic games and for the first time in Iran's history, the team qualified for the next round.
+The pinnacle of Mohajerani's achievement, however, was the first ever advancement of the Iran national football team to the World Cup in Argentina in 1978.

-Under his astute coaching, Iran managed to draw against Scotland, while performing gallantly against eventual runner-up the Netherlands.
+In the final match of the World Cup preliminary stage, Mohajerani fielded a younger Iranian lineup against the Kuwaiti team, managed by Carlos Alberto and Mário Zagallo, on Kuwait’s home ground.
+Although Iran had already qualified, the team entered the match unbeaten and won 2–1 against Kuwait’s full-strength squad.

-In one of the most intriguing encounters and as a sign of the deep trust in youth, Mohajerani challenged the Kuwaiti Team, under the management of Carlos Alberto and Mario Zagalo, on their home turf in the last match of the World Cup preliminary game.
-Although Iran had already qualified, it was a matter of honor to keep the unbeaten record of the team.
-Mohajerani fielded a youth team against the full strength Kuwait and still managed to beat them 2–1 in a historic match.
+After being drawn into Group 4, Iran lost the opening match 3–0 to the eventual runner-up Netherlands, but managed to draw 1–1 against Scotland, with Iraj Danaeifard scoring Iran's first ever goal at the World Cup and earning their first ever point.
+In their final game of the tournament, Iran lost 4–1 to Peru with Hassan Rowshan finding the back of the net.